 - Start with a stretch goal

-- Next, pair that stretch goal with all of the SMART components related to completing it (Remember: first choose a big giant stretch goal that gets you inspired and excited—and then attach a SMART goal plan-of-attack to help you achieve it.)
+- Next, pair that stretch goal with all of the SMART components related to completing it (Remember: first choose a BIG stretch goal that gets you inspired and excited—and then attach a SMART goal plan-of-attack to help you achieve it.)

 - Step back every now and then to see the big picture.
 As Duhigg tells us in Smarter Faster Better, “In addition to having audacious ambitions and plans that are thorough, we still need, occasionally, to step outside the day-to-day and consider if we’re moving toward goals that make sense.
 We still need to think.”

-- When you’re feeling down, and need inspiration—think about WHY you want to achieve the stretch goal.
+- When you’re feeling down and need some inspiration—think about WHY you want to achieve the stretch goal.

 - When you’re feeling lost, and don’t know what you need to do—it means you haven’t broken your stretch goal down into something actionable enough yet; so go back to step 2.

 - Finally, stop reading this right now and take action.
 You can do it.
 Go!